IdentityServer/Documentation/docs/advanced/customServices.md

 #Custom Services

 IdentityServer v3 provides many extensibility points for storage of data, validation logic and general functionality that are needed to support IdentityServer's operation as a token service.
 These various extensibility points are collectively referred to as "services".

-To see the full list of the services that are replaceable consult the `IdentityServerServiceFactory` class (https://github.com/thinktecture/Thinktecture.IdentityServer.v3/blob/master/source/Core/Configuration/IdentityServerServiceFactory.cs).
-The various properties allow for custom implementations to be registered.
+To see the full list of the services that are replaceable see [here](../configuration/serviceFactory.html).

 ### Required services